 You have seen Phantom Menace, right?
 It's hard to not mock it, and a lot of, and I hate to use this word, nerds/geeks do love to hate the movie, and this includes a lot of That Guy with the Glasses producers.

-Okay, I get that The thermal detenator was powerful enough to kill Terl, Zod and Mechakara, but how was it so powerfull that it actually managed to destroy the entire Death Bomb?.
+Okay, I get that The thermal detonator was powerful enough to kill Terl, Zod and Mechakara, but how was it so powerful that it actually managed to destroy the entire Death Bomb?.